 There is always an exchange rate margin – the percentage difference between the exchange rate at which banks and currency exchange services trade and the exchange rate supplied to consumers – if the fee isn’t stated clearly.
 Some currencies, such as the US dollar or the euro, may be accepted abroad without having to exchange them for the local currency.

 When it comes to stablecoins, the majority of people have no idea how to make use of these crypto assets.
-The first application variant is self-explanatory: stablecoins can be traded on crypto exchanges.
+The first application variant is self-explanatory: stablecoins can be traded on the crypto exchange India.
 Some exchanges even allow you to earn interest by lending your altcoins or stablecoins.

 Fixed and flexible loan arrangements, as well as P2P crypto lending platforms, are available.
 On most exchanges, stablecoins now have the highest interest rates, ranging from 5% to 25%.
 There are several chances to generate an income on price-stable assets, and these opportunities will rise as the DeFi market matures.